-- 1. Course grades.
+- Course grades.
 Attention is given to both the student's distribution of grades and the overall GPA. - Performance (and progress) on qualifying exam, comprehensive exams, and on the dissertation.
-The department will consider the quality of these aspects of the student's work and the timeliness with which they are completed. - 3.
-Incompletes.
+The department will consider the quality of these aspects of the student's work and the timeliness with which they are completed. - Incompletes.
 Carrying Incompletes, and/or a recurrent failure to complete course work on time, will be considered a cause for concern. - 4.
 Other factors.
 The faculty may also consider additional factors, including: a student's performance in core seminars, his or her ability to respond thoughtfully to faculty commentary on written work, the breadth of a student's course of study, and compliance with the university's code of ethics.

 Ideally, the faculty will reach a consensus evaluation of each student and, particularly, of those who are having difficulties.
 The faculty may vote to initiate a set of procedures designed to steer a student who is having problems back toward satisfactory progress and/or toward a clear assessment of his or her fit with the program.
 If, after a careful review, the student's progress is deemed unsatisfactory, COGS may be compelled to recommend that he or she be withdrawn from the graduate program.
+See also the university's policy on academic standing on page 23 ("Minimum Cumulative Grade-Point Average").

-Students must have an MA degree either outside of Northeastern or at Northeastern; completion of 24 semester hours of required course work beyond the MA, including Advanced Research Methods (or equivalent as determined by the graduate committee); and pass the qualifying examination (taken by the end of the first year in the program) and pass the candidacy examination (two comprehensive exams, taken after completion of the PhD course work).
+Students must have an MA degree either outside Northeastern or at Northeastern; completion of 24 semester hours of required course work beyond the MA, including Advanced Research Methods (or equivalent as determined by the graduate committee); and pass the qualifying examination (taken by the end of the first year in the program) and pass the candidacy examination (two comprehensive exams, taken after completion of the PhD course work).